shaka-project/shaka-packager/README.md

 // may not be exactly what asked by segment_duration.
 Imply
 // segment_sap_aligned.
 muxer_options.fragment_sap_aligned = true;

-// Set to true to normalize the presentation timestamps to start from zero. muxer_options.normalize_presentation_timestamp = true;

 // For ISO BMFF only.
 // Set the number of subsegments in each SIDX box.
 If 0, a single SIDX box